Everything To Know About Elon Musk’s Neuralink That Is Venturing Into Brain Implants

 In order to make the brain of a living being interact with its digital interface, Neuralink needs to do a brain implant.
 This is a critical part of the procedure, with Neuralink taking care of the technological requirements.
 The implant is a small computer chip that is the size of a coin and sits inside a biocompatible enclosure with a small Li-ion battery and threads.
 Needless to say, the chip needs to be implanted carefully into the patient’s brain as there can be no scope for error here.
 Fortunately, this is where the Neuralink-developed robot arm comes in.

-This robot has been developed specifically to perform the operation wherein it successfully implants the chip on the brain.
+This robot has been developed specifically to perform the operation and successfully implant the chip in the brain.
 The chip features 64 threads with 1024 electrodes that study the brain’s neural signals and convert them into digital signals.

 Once the system is in place, the implanted chip sends signals to a computer, thereby allowing the patient to control the computer interface through their mind.